 - Year 3 of 4 or Year 4 of 4

 - Term 1

-By the end of the course students will have gained access to some of the primary texts originally written in both Hindi and Urdu, and will have gained a critical understanding of processes of both differentiation as well as hybridisation between the two languages and their literary traditions as mirrored in elite and popular writings.
-The course can either be taking singly or in conjunction with the half course “Narratives of mobility” in the second term.
+By the end of the module students will have gained access to some of the primary texts originally written in both Hindi and Urdu, and will have gained a critical understanding of processes of both differentiation as well as hybridisation between the two languages and their literary traditions as mirrored in elite and popular writings.

 Scope and syllabus